Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection

 \subsection{ForenAgent}

-We present ForenAgent, an novel interactive multi-turn framework that enables the MLLMs to autonomously generate, execute, and iteratively refine Python-based low-level tools for IFD.
-This approach provides more flexible and interpretable solutions compared to traditional methods.
-ForenAgent empowers MLLMs to dynamically generate and execute low-level Python code during the reasoning process.
-In each session, the MLLM receives input, generates Python code as a response, and executes it within an isolated Python runtime environment.
-The generated outputs, whether textual, visual, or both, are fed back into the MLLM’s context to iteratively refine its reasoning over multiple turns until a final answer is produced.
+ForenAgent enables MLLMs to dynamically invoke and execute low-level tools throughout their reasoning process.
+In each session, the MLLM receives the input and responds with either executable Python code or structured tool calls, which are run in an isolated Python sandbox.
+The resulting outputs, including text and or visualizations, are then fed back into the MLLM context, allowing iterative multi-turn refinement until the final prediction is produced.